 Our goal is to assist you in planning for your own benefit and protection as well as the benefit and protection of your family or others.
 We know how good planning can impact an inheritance so it will be a blessing and not a curse.

-Our estate attorneys seek to meet the needs of clients of all financial levels, from the simplest of estates to the most complicated.
-Wills and trusts are often an important and necessary part of an estate plan that ensures your property will be distributed to the persons you prefer in the manner you prefer.
+Our attorneys seek to meet the needs of clients of all financial levels, from the simplest of estates to the most complicated.
+Wills and trusts are an important and necessary part of an estate plan that ensure your property will be distributed to the persons you prefer in the manner you prefer.

-A trust is, in essence, a contract under which a trustee agrees with you to hold property for the beneficiary you specify.
-Trusts can be useful for protecting a beneficiary from themselves (if they might be prone to waste the property inherited from you) or from others (because a beneficiary’s interest may be protected from their creditors or from a divorcing spouse).
-These are only some of the reasons for leaving property for someone in trust.
-Many other reason also exist, including to achieve favorable gift, estate, and generation-skipping transfer tax planning.
+A trust, in essence, is a contract under which a trustee agrees with you to hold property for the beneficiary you specify.
+Trusts can be useful for protecting a beneficiary from themselves (if they might be prone to waste the property inherited from you) or from others (because a beneficiary's interest may be protected from their creditors or from a divorcing spouse).
+These are only some of the the reasons for leaving property for someone in a trust.
+Many other reasons also exist, including to achieve favorable gift, estate, and generation-skipping transfer tax planning.